sparks-baird/auto-paper/README.md

 ```
 <img src=readme-images/gls-cmds.png width=250>

-I like to \glsreset after the abstract and right before the conclusion.
+I like to `\glsreset` after the abstract and right before the conclusion so that people don't have to go digging through the paper if they're just reading one of those sections.
+I generally use `\acrfull{}` in the first usage within a figure or table caption, and then `\acrshort{}` afterwards (within the same caption).
+I believe captions are supposed to be stand-alone components similar to the abstract.

 #### siunitx (for SI units and values)
 Dealing with numbers and units is a cinch with this package.